 “Enough already.”
 He glared at the ceiling.
 “I don’t care if you wanna mess up my life.
 It’s already a mess, anyways.
 If you’re not real, fine.
 I already know I’ve got screws loose.
 But if you’re real…” He glowered at the corners of his room, fists balled.
 “Don’t you dare… give me hope.”

 Silence answered him.
 Deafening.

 “Well, fine.”
 He turned away and faced the door.
 “It doesn’t matter anyway.”
 He paced to the door but stopped short with his hand on the knob.
 His grip on it tightened, and he bit down on the inside of his mouth.
 “No, you know what?
 No.” He turned away and walked forward, arms crossed. “ Enough already.
 You’re all going to listen to me.
 Here.
 Now.”

-His voice echoed around the corners of the room.
+His voice boomed around the corners of the room.
 When the echo of his voice died, another sound came to take its place.
 There was no word to describe it.
 The sound of something breaking?
 Something cracking apart?
 Clapping?
 Whatever it was, it unfurled from all directions, into all directions.
 His surroundings reverberated with the noise, then splintered and fragmented.
 Different colors and sensations.
 Hot and cold.
 Blue and green.
 Gold and orange.
 White and black.

 And then, as everything melted together, five figures appeared before him.

-There was the woman in the window—Atienna—sitting at the foot of his bed surrounded by flowers that Olive knew were not really there.
+There was the woman in the window—Atienna—sitting at the foot of his bed surrounded by flowers Olive knew were not really there.
 Sitting on his windowsill a little ways away from her was a boyish, red-haired young woman who had cards in her hands and a smile on her face—a smile that slid down into a gawk.
 Her gaze fell away from her cards and toward a man who stood opposite her beside Olive’s closet: a dark man with square glasses and dark eyes.
 Standing just a few feet away from him was the green-eyed, pipe-swinging woman.
 Even as their eyes met, her smile remained unfazed.
 It may have even grown brighter.